dnvriend/reactive-activemq/README.md

 This code is open source software licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).

 # Whats new?
+- v0.0.18 (2016-07-12)
+  - Resumable query, create the writer on global global scope (not in stage), also there is *no* guarantee that messages will be delivered exactly-once.
+The interface of the ResumableQuery should be an EventEnvelope as the non-resumable akka-persistence-query are too.
+   Also the EventEnvelope is created for the client to implement exactly-once handling of messages ie. the persistenceId/seqNo/offset meta is available to be used exactly for that purpose.

 - v0.0.17 (2016-07-11)
   - Optimalization to Journal component